Qovery/documentation/website/docs/using-qovery/interface/cli.md

 <Alert type="success">

-Use Infrastructure as Code (IaC) with [Terraform][docs.devops.infrastructure-as-code.terraform] and our [REST API][docs.using-qovery.interface.rest-api] to manage Qovery and deploy your apps.
+Use Infrastructure as Code (IaC) with [Terraform][docs.using-qovery.integration.terraform] and our [REST API][docs.using-qovery.interface.rest-api] to manage Qovery and deploy your apps.

 </Alert>